zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-01-python-structure.md

 Try using `pathlib.Path` and the `importlib.resources` approach i.e. do the activity twice using a different approach each time.

-_Optionally_, check you can access the file by opening and printing a line e.g.:
+_Optional_, check you can access the file by opening and printing a line e.g.:

 ```python
 import csv